 - Gymnastics, basketball, volleyball, or tennis

 4. Stretches make your muscles more flexible.
-They can help you can reach and bend and turn better.
-Being flexible can help you avoid getting hurt.
+They can help you can reach and bend and turn better, which can help you avoid getting hurt.

-You can do special stretching exercises like toe touches or side stretches.
-But other physical activities are great for flexibility, too.
+You can do stretching exercises like toe touches or side stretches.
+But other workouts are great for flexibility, too.
 Try:

 - Martial arts

 There are all sorts of ways you can get active.
-You can pick aerobics, muscle or bone strengthening exercises, or stretching.
-Why not start out by just dancing to some music?
+You can pick any of the four types of exercise.
+Why not start out by taking a walk or dancing to some music?
 The first step is to just start moving.

 WebMD Medical Reference